-Hunches: Efforts to save the ferret have not been very successful, and the team needs to change its tactics.
-The team might lose its funding.
+Hunches: Efforts to save the ferret have not been very successful, and we need to change our tactics.
+We might lose our funding.
 Maybe something is wrong with the ferret.
 It must be hard to reintroduce black-footed ferrets into a suitable habitat.